Sphaeralcea incana: Uses

 The plant's flowers are of special value to native species of bees and butterflies.

+Medicinal plant

-Medicinal plantSphaeralcea incana has been used as a medicinal plant, traditionally by Native Americans, and by others.
+Sphaeralcea incana has been used as a medicinal plant, traditionally by Native Americans, and by others.

 The Hopi peoples traditionally used the plant to treat diarrhea.

 The leaves and flowers of the plant can be made into an herbal tea used for respiratory irritations and flu.

 The roots and leaves are demulcent and emollient.
 A poultice of fresh crushed leaves has been used for skin injuries or inflammations.

+Cultivation

-CultivationSphaeralcea incana is cultivated as an ornamental plant by specialty plant nurseries.
+Sphaeralcea incana is cultivated as an ornamental plant by specialty plant nurseries.
 It is used in native plant, water conserving, and wildlife gardens, and for natural landscaping projects.